 Many parents of children with CF deal with similar issues, such as fussy eaters, refusing treatments and finding time to fit in treatments with family daily activities, and have found the following advice helpful:

 “If you’ve got a partner or spouse, try and share the responsibility of care – divide and conquer the treatments!”

 “Treat your child the same as any other siblings – have the same behavioural expectations, punishments, rewards and rules.
 Treat them like a normal child, because fundamentally they are.”

-Don’t forget that we are always here for you.
+Don’t forget we are always here for you.
 We formed in 1968 as a parent support group and over 50 years later parent support still remains one of our fundamental services.

 We have 12 regional branches across the country run by CF families for CF families.
 They can provide invaluable friendship, support and encouragement.

 Our CF field workers are also here to support you and advise you on your journey.